 The New Mexico Museum of Art is a masterpiece of this movement.
-Designed by Isaac Rapp, the New York born architect called the “creator of the Santa Fe style”, the 1917 building has become an iconic example of the Santa Fe style, melding elements of all the defining cultural influences in New Mexican society into a cohesive and attractive whole.
+Designed by New York-born architect Isaac Rapp, known as the “creator of the Santa Fe style,” this 1917 building has become an iconic example of Santa Fe architecture, melding elements of all the defining cultural influences in New Mexican society into a cohesive and attractive whole.

 The permanent holdings of the collection are devoted to the history of contemporary New Mexican art.
 They include the Cinco Pintores, Georgia O’Keefe, the Taos Society and Gustave Baumann.
 The museum also has an extensive collection of American photography and multimedia works.